varunsinghal65/advancedVanillaJsRouter/README.md

 ## Proposed Features

 - Capable of rendering a particular template on URL changes
+- Based on # change logic
-- Fetches template in a lazy load manner
+- Fetches template only when needed
-- This is made possible through a template cache
+- This is made possible through a template cache available within the router
-- When enables template cache ensures a templates is requested only once from server
+- When enabled, template cache ensures templates are requested only once from server
 - Super easy to bootstrap in your app